Berkeley-CS61B/website-sp24/projects/proj0/index.md

 ![testCompletelyEmpty](img/test-completely-empty.png)

 The right-hand side is now the isolated error message for this test.
 The top line has a useful
-message: `"Board is full of empty space"` followed by a String representation of the board.
+message: `"Board is full of empty space"` followed by a `String` representation of the board.
 You'll see that it's clearly empty, yet our `emptySpaceExists` method is returning `false` and causing this test to fail.
 The javadoc comment at the top of the code for the test also has some useful information in case you're failing a test.

 ## Task 2: Max Tile Exists

 In `Model.java`, fill in the `maxTileExists(Board b)` method.
 (Don't modify any other files.)

-This method should return true if any of the tiles in the given board have the winning value 2048.
+This method should return true if any of the tiles in the given board have the winning value (default 2048).

 Note: Instead of hard-coding the constant 2048 in your code, you should use the variable `MAX_PIECE` (already defined for you).
 For example, you should write `if (x == MAX_PIECE)` instead of `if (x == 2048)`.

 Leaving in hard coded numbers like `2048` is a bad programming practice, sometimes referred to as a "magic number".
 The danger of such magic numbers is that if you change them in one part of your code but not another, you might get unexpected results.
 By using a variable like `MAX_PIECE`, you can ensure they all get changed together.

 ### Testing and Debugging

-To test your method, open `TestMaxTileExists.java` and run the tests.
+To test your method, run the tests in `TestMaxTileExists.java`.
 If your implementation is correct, all tests should pass.

 ## Task 3: At Least One Move Exists